TimSevereijns/Stopwatch/README.md

 # Usage Examples

 The `Stopwatch` class can be used in several ways to time a particular block of code.
-In addition to the three constructors that the `Stopwatch` class provides, thre are also several macros that will reduce the boilerplate even further.
+In addition to the three constructors that the `Stopwatch` class provides, there are also several macros that will reduce the boilerplate even further.

 Using the `Stopwatch(const std::function<void()>&, const char* const)` constructor, timing information can be easily printed out to the console: